Caproni Ca.314

 The Caproni Ca.314 was an Italian twin-engine attack/torpedo bomber aircraft, used in World War II.

 Derived from the similar Ca.310, the Ca.314 was used mainly for ground attack and torpedo bomber missions.
 It was the most extensively-built Ca.310 derivative, and included variants dedicated to light bomber, convoy escort/maritime patrol, torpedo bomber, and ground-attack.

 Design and development

+Caproni Ca.314 was developed in parallel with the Ghibli, the Ca.310 Libeccio.
+It was structurally similar to the earlier machine powered by two 350kW Piaggio P.VII C.35 radial engines.
+The prototype of Ca.310bis served as the development aircraft for Ca.311.
+It was similar to Ca.310bis, but most were later modified by the introduction of windshields, then redesigned Ca.311Mis.